peon-build/peon-build/doc/peon-future.md

 ### Must have

- - [ ] Loading from .gitignore, .hgignoer and others use it in 'loader'
+ - [x] Loading from .gitignore, .hgignore and others use it in 'loader'
  - [ ] Load name from package.json
  - [ ] Load version info from package.json
  - [ ] Support for inline less, css and others